burritojustice/montgomery_street_straight/README.md

 ### Update:

 I just (2026) found [The Great Diamond Hoax AND Other Stirring Incidents IN THE LIFE OF ASBURY HARPENDING](https://www.gutenberg.org/files/48834/48834-h/48834-h.htm) which has astonishing detail of Ashbury buying up property and trying to make Montgomery Street Straight happen.
-He didn't quite pulle it off, but he did make New Montgomery!
+He didn't quite pulle it off, but he did make New Montgomery, htough not all the way to the Bay as he wanted.

 > The battle cry in the early 60’s was “Montgomery street straight.”
 The all but universal wish was to run the great street, broadened to a wide avenue, in a direct line to Connecticut street, far to the south.
 Tremendous efforts were made to carry through this project in a peaceful way.
 Several times it was near accomplishment, but just as often fell through, owing to some recalcitrant property owner.
 The main obstacle was the large block of land on Market street where the Palace Hotel now stands.
 This was owned by the Catholic Church and had been reserved for the construction thereon of a great religious edifice.